 - Issuance of Chromebooks;

-- password/portals to Power School’s Grade Book program (so their parents and them can be updated on their grades);
+- password/portals to Power School’s Grade Book program (so students and their parents can be updated on their grades);

 - Access to Internet education platform and software program; and

 - Programs for credit recovery (such as E2020).

 The increased access, it should be pointed out, is a result of the widespread use of smartphones and increased coverage of Wi-fi.
 Although many students will use smartphones for their own personal reason, others will use them to access educational courses.